yarafe/Test2/doc/config-management-connections.md

 ## Is instance level public IP required on FGT mgmt port?

-We still need to have Public IP attached to instance For azure SDN connector to resolve dynamic objects and communications with fortiguard for licesnsing and firmware update.
+We still need to have Public IP attached to instance for azure SDN connector to resolve dynamic objects and communications with fortiguard for licesnsing and firmware update.

 Fortinet Communication Ports and Protocols [here](https://docs.fortinet.com/document/fortigate/7.2.0/fortios-ports/160067/outgoing-ports).